-- (1) Duty on a transfer to which this Division applies is not charged in respect of the transfer from the vendor to the transferee, but is charged separately and distinctly on - (a) the dutiable value of the sale agreement as if it had been completed by the first purchaser; and - (b) the dutiable value of the subsequent transaction by which the final subsequent purchaser obtained the transfer right; and

-- (c) if there were any other subsequent transactions, the dutiable value of each of those transactions. - (2) Duty is charged at the rate set out in Part 3 on the dutiable value referred to in section 36D. - (3) If a subsequent purchaser or an associate of a subsequent purchaser has not given or agreed to give additional consideration in order to obtain a transfer right and - (a) if the subsequent purchaser obtained the transfer right from the first purchaser, duty is not chargeable under this Division on the sale agreement to the extent of the transfer right obtained by the subsequent purchaser; or - (b) in the case of a subsequent transaction referred to in subsection (1)(c), duty is not chargeable under this Division on the subsequent transaction, by which the subsequent purchaser obtained the transfer right, to the extent of the transfer right obtained by the subsequent purchaser. - (4) Subsection (3)(b) applies only where a subsequent purchaser obtained a transfer right from another subsequent purchaser.
+- Duty on a transfer to which this Division applies is not charged in respect of the transfer from the vendor to the transferee, but is charged separately and distinctly on - - (a) the dutiable value of the sale agreement as if it had been completed by the first purchaser; and - (b) the dutiable value of the subsequent transaction by which the final subsequent purchaser obtained the transfer right; and s.
+36C Part 4A - Transactions Treated as Subsales of Land (c) if there were any other subsequent transactions, the dutiable value of each of those transactions.
+(2) Duty is charged at the rate set out in Part 3 on the dutiable value referred to in section 36D.
+(3) If a subsequent purchaser or an associate subsequent purchaser has not given or agregive additional consideration in order to ob transfer right and - (a) if the subsequent purchaser obtained the transfer right from the first purchaser, duty is not chargeable under this Division on the sale agreement to the extent of the transfer right obtained by the subsequent purchaser; or (b) in the case of a subsequent transaction referred to in subsection (1)(c), duty is not chargeable under this Division on the subsequent transaction, by which the subsequent purchaser obtained the transfer right, to the extent of the transfer right obtained by the subsequent purchaser.
+(4) Subsection (3)(b) applies only where a subsequent purchaser obtained a transfer right from another subsequent purchaser.